 What is CSRT?

-Core Self Reclamation Therapy (CSRT) is a relationally bold new form of therapy devoted to undoing the structure of the Wounded Self so that the Core Self can be reclaimed.
-CSRT is based upon the fundamental belief that the deepest source of human suffering is caused not by traumatic experience itself, but rather by the self-destructive meanings we take in about ourselves and the world at large in the wake of traumatic experience.
-Using targeted, specialized interventions, the CSRT therapist pierces and melts the entrenched defenses and toxic shame states that keep patients stuck in self-hatred and suffering.
-Standing in on behalf of the patient’s Core Self, the CSRT therapist deftly guides the patient back to their birthright of love.
+Core Self Reclamation Therapy (CSRT) is an experiential, attachment-focused model of psychotherapy devoted to undoing the structure of the Wounded Self so that the Core Self can be reclaimed.
+CSRT is built on a fundamental premise: the deepest source of suffering is not traumatic experience itself, but the self-destructive meanings we make about ourselves in the wake of trauma --- and the rigid survival rules we put in place that once protected us but now keep us imprisoned.